airthreesixty/website-air360/content/en/homepage.lazy.md

 #title3
 Quick Results
 #description3
-Don’t wait months for data collection; find insights in as little as 7 days and aim to increase conversion rate by up to +55% in 3 months.
+Don’t wait months for data collection.
+Find insights in as little as 7 days and aim to increase conversion rate by up to +55% in 3 months.
 ::

 ::real-example